 Coracles weigh between 25 and 40 pounds and can be carried on the shoulders of the coracle man.
 Fishermen would commonly walk five or ten miles upstream miles before drifting back down with the current.

 Cenarth has two pubs, the Three Horseshoes Inn and the White Hart Inn.
-There is a tea room serving traditional cream teas and meals.
-There is large garden for warmer days.
+There is a tea room serving traditional cream teas and meals with a large garden for warmer days.

-There are plenty of small camp sites, caravan sites and one larger holiday park in Cenarth itself.
+There are plenty of small campsites, caravan sites and one larger holiday park in Cenarth itself.
 There are some quality B&Bs and hotels in the vicinity and in nearby Cardigan.
-There are plenty of self catering cottages in most of the nearby villages and in Cenarth itself.
+There are plenty of self-catering cottages in most of the nearby villages and in Cenarth itself.
+Search for accommodation.